alexwennerberg/molly-brown/README.md

   actual home directories like you may expect based on experience with other server software.
 Of course, you can symlink `/var/gemini/users/gus/` to `/home/gus/public_gemini/` if you want.
+  If Hostname includes a wildcard, this will route files from username.hostname instead.
 * `AccessLog`: Path to access log file (default value `access.log`, i.e. in the current wrorking directory).
 Note that all intermediate directories must exist, Molly Brown won't create them for you.